 5. As soon as it adopts a delegated act, the Commission shall notify it simultaneously to the European Parliament and to the Council.

-6. A delegated act adopted pursuant to Article 79(4), Article 94(4), Article 95(4), Article 113 and Article 117(2) shall enter into force only if no objection has been expressed either by the European Parliament or by the Council within a period of two months of notification of that act to the European Parliament and the Council or if, before the expiry of that period, the European Parliament and the Council have both informed the Commission that they will not object.
+6. A delegated act adopted pursuant to Articles 79(4), 94(4)and 95(4), Article 113 and Article 117(2) shall enter into force only if no objection has been expressed either by the European Parliament or by the Council within a period of two months of notification of that act to the European Parliament and the Council or if, before the expiry of that period, the European Parliament and the Council have both informed the Commission that they will not object.
 That period shall be extended by two months at the initiative of the European Parliament or of the Council.

-Article 115 Committee Procedure
+Article 115 Committee procedure

 1. The Commission shall be assisted by a committee.
 That committee shall be a committee within the meaning of Regulation (EU) No 182/2011.